 What directions do you see taking your work into?

-I am curious to continue exploring new aesthetics within the speculative spaces of mixed realities, experimenting with generative, procedural and real time technology, as well as continuing to work with video.
+I am curious to continue exploring new aesthetics within the speculative spaces of mixed realities, experimenting with generative, procedural and real-time technology, as well as continuing to work with video.
 I am also excited to focus more on writing and further explore the use of prose in my work.

 As I continue exploring identity, the question of othering and this idea regaining of time as a form of resistance, I am also increasingly concerned about the idea of Meta/MagicVerses as artificial paradises, in a way so that mixed realities can be essentially Baudelairean paradises.
 The sense of impotency and standstill of the current times are somewhat related to this infinite self mirroring and elusion of reality as a definite frameable target and context for action.

-I am interested in continuing exploring new temporalities and slowness, questioning the idea of race towards progress, and of obsolescence and durability.
+I am interested in continuing to explore new temporalities and slowness, questioning the idea of race towards progress, and of obsolescence and durability.
 One of the things I have been questioning about my practice recently is for example my responsibility in the use of tech devices, for example – in regard to their life span, their sourcing, recycling and sustainability.

 How do you cope with creative desperation?